George E. Merrick: Controversy

-In the early to mid-twentieth century, government sought to improve living conditions and public health and safety through Slum clearance in the United States, as seen with the Federal Housing Act of 1937, which defined a slum as "any area where dwellings predominate which by reason of dilapidation, over-crowding, faulty arrangement or design, lack of ventilation, light or sanitation facilities, or any combination of these factors, are detrimental to safety, health, or morals."
-This was relevant to Merrick who as a boy experienced a yellow fever epidemic and forced quarantine when he was moving to South Florida.
-In 1937, Merrick's proposed "Negro Resettlement Plan," as part of the slum clearance laws promulgated under President Franklin D. Roosevelt, would have relocated Black residents to new locations outside of their current segregated housing in Miami, but the resettlement plan was never implemented.
-Merrick recognized and lamented that the living conditions for the black community were unfair, and he advocated for the black community's access to water and "water use," their ability to grow and access their own fresh food from their own property, and their right to larger and beautiful homes.
-When beachfront land was being bought up, Merrick argued that everyone should have the right to beach access, which included middle to lower income whites and the Black community; because of the Jim Crow laws, beaches were segregated, but Merrick believed that rather than deny the Black community complete beach access, that they should have their own "great Bay beach" and park, and that it should be forever preserved for the Black community.
+In the early to mid-twentieth century, government sought to improve living conditions and public health and safety by clearing slums, with the Housing Act of 1937 defining a slum as "any area where dwellings predominate which by reason of dilapidation, over-crowding, faulty arrangement or design, lack of ventilation, light or sanitation facilities, or any combination of these factors, are detrimental to safety, health, or morals."
+This was relevant to Merrick, who experienced a yellow fever epidemic and forced quarantine when he was moving to South Florida as a boy.
+In 1937, Merrick's proposed "Negro Resettlement Plan", as part of the slum clearance laws promulgated under President Franklin D. Roosevelt, would have relocated Black residents to new locations outside of their current segregated housing in Miami, but the resettlement plan was never implemented.
+Merrick recognized that the living conditions for the Black community were unfair, and he advocated for the Black community's access to water, their ability to grow and access their own fresh food from their own property, and their right to larger and beautiful homes.
+When beachfront land was being bought up, Merrick argued that everyone should have the right to beach access, including middle to lower income whites and the Black community.
+Due to Jim Crow laws, beaches were segregated, but Merrick believed that rather than deny the Black community complete beach access, they should have their own "great Bay beach" and park and that it should be forever preserved for the Black community.